 Nacionalidade: Italian

-PhD, Dept. of Pharmacology & Neurosciences, University of Dundee, UK
+PhD, Dept. of Pharmacology & Neurosciences,

 -Vesce S, Rossi D, Brambilla L, Volterra A. Glutamate release from astrocytes in physiological conditions and in neurodegenerative disorders characterized by neuroinflammation.
 International Reviews in Neurobiology, 82 (2007): 57-71.